-As drug testing in the workplace becomes commonplace, especially in safety-sensitive positions, there are some everyday myths that circulate around the topic.
+As drug testing in the workplace becomes commonplace, especially in safety-sensitive positions, some everyday myths about the topic circulate.
 DISA Global Solutions has the expert knowledge to help settle those myths and provide a better understanding of the employee screening industry and its procedures.

 The following myths are common, but not entirely true.